Gerald Shamash, Baron Shamash

-Gerald David Shamash, Baron Shamash (born 1947) is a British lawyer and life peer.
+Gerald David Shamash, Baron Shamash (born 23 May 1947), is a British lawyer and life peer.
 He has acted as a solicitor for the Labour Party since 1990 and was appointed a member of the House of Lords in 2024.

 Early life and education

-Shamash was born in 1947 in Manchester to Iraqi Jewish parents who came to England from Baghdad.
+Shamash was born on 23 May 1947 in Manchester to Joseph and Victoria Shamash, Iraqi-Jewish parents who came to England from Baghdad.
 The family moved to London when Shamash's brother-in-law (and first cousin) Robert Sheldon was elected to Parliament in 1964.
 Shamash joined the Labour Party in 1969 after involvement in student politics and the Anti-Apartheid Movement.

 Shamash attended North Cestrian Grammar School and Burnage Grammar School in Greater Manchester, and studied human and physical sciences at the University of Surrey to become a dentist before training to become a solicitor.

 Career

 At the suggestion of his wife and her father, Shamash took up the study of law and qualified as a solicitor in 1976.
 His early legal career, at PR Kimber, was in criminal and personal-injury law.
 With Elaine Steel, he founded Steel & Shamash in 1981, based in Waterloo.
 One of the first firms to be granted a Legal Aid Agency contract, it merged with Edwards Duthie in 2019 to form Edwards Duthie Shamash, and Shamash heads its parliamentary, electoral and media law practice.

 Shamash has acted as a solicitor for the Labour Party since 1990, having worked for the party since at least 1983.
 He advised Labour during the Cash-for-Honours and parliamentary expenses scandals, and acted for public figures affected by the phone-hacking scandal.

 In the 1979 general election, Shamash stood unsuccessfully as a Labour Party candidate in the safe Conservative seat of Shoreham.
 He was subsequently elected a member of Barnet London Borough Council at the 1986 and 1990 council elections, representing the ward of Burnt Oak for two terms.
 Shamash has served as a magistrate in London since 1985.

 Shamash was nominated by Labour leader Sir Keir Starmer for a life peerage and was created Baron Shamash, of West Didsbury in the City of Manchester, on 6 March 2024.

 On 31 July 2025, he was a leading signatory of a letter from 38 House of Lords members opposing the UK's plan to recognise a State of Palestine: the peers said Palestine “does not meet the international law criteria for recognition of a state, namely, defined territory, a permanent population, an effective government and the capacity to enter into relations with other states”.